Taper Comb Over Fade

 Yes, straight hair makes this haircut look extra sleek and defined.
 The fade adds contrast while the combed top maintains that clean, professional edge that works in any setting.

-Absolutely — curly hair gives the taper fade comb over more movement and texture.
+Absolutely — curly hair gives the u003cstrongu003etaper fade comb overu003c/strongu003e more movement and texture.
 The fade keeps the shape structured, while the top allows curls to show naturally without frizz.

 Oval and square faces look best since the fade adds balance and sharp lines.
 However, with the right fade height, this style can be customized to flatter any face shape.

-Yes, the taper fade comb over with a beard looks bold and masculine.
+Yes, the u003cstrongu003etaper fade comb over with a beardu003c/strongu003e looks bold and masculine.
 The fade connects smoothly into the beard, adding symmetry and a well-groomed outline that enhances facial features.

 Start with clean, towel-dried hair and apply a pre-styler like sea salt spray.
 Blow-dry upward for lift, then comb to one side and finish with a matte clay or cream for natural hold.